hironate/bhaShaIME/README.md

 ## API Reference

-### @bhashaIME/languages
+### Language Types and Utilities

-The languages package provides type definitions and utilities for supported languages:
+All language types and utilities are now included in the main package:

 ```typescript
 import {